ncatlab/nlab-content/pages/3/2/8/8/18823/content.md

   \,.
 $$

-This is a sub-vector space inside all observables which is in general not closed under the pointwise product of observables (eq:ObservablesPointwiseProduct).
-Write
+This is a sub-vector space inside all observables which is however not closed under the pointwise product of observables (eq:ObservablesPointwiseProduct) (unless $E =0).
+We write

 $$
   MultiLocObs(E)